eegli/tinyparse/readme.md

 ### Short flag options

 This only affects string parsing.
-The factory's optional config object accepts an object that maps [short flag](https://oclif.io/blog/2019/02/20/cli-flags-explained#short-flag) keys to their long siblings.
+The factory's optional config parameter accepts an object that maps [short flag](https://oclif.io/blog/2019/02/20/cli-flags-explained#short-flag) keys to their long siblings.

 - Short flags are expected to start with "-"